lucashbatista/bikeshare/readme_findings.md

        Link: https://posit.cloud/content/8875894

-6. A summary of your analysis
+6. A summary of your analysis START DOING THIS SUMMARY 2/10/2025

 7. Supporting visualizations and key findings